-DR. HENRY LYMAN ABBOTT MEMORIAL SCHOLARSHIP FUND is to be awarded to a junior or senior in pre-medical studies who has attained a 3.5 cumulative grade point average and who intends to enter medical school.
-The recipient must be an American citizen, of good character, deserving and recommended by a member of the pre-medical faculty.

-THE MARY R. ADAIR MEMORIAL SCHOLARSHIP FUND, established in 1982, is awarded to academically qualified and deserving students.

-MR. AND MRS. J. EARL ADAMS SCHOLARSHIP, established in 1982, is awarded to deserving students.

-- O. W. ANDERSON SCHOLARSHIP, established in 1980, aids worthy students majoring in business administration. - ALICE C. ARNOLD SCHOLARSHIP FUND, established in 1988, is used to assist worthy and deserving students. - GEORGE AND JENNIE BACHMAN SCHOLARSHIP FUND, established in 1970, is used to help deserving students. - MARSHALL AND FLORENCE ('22) BACON SCHOLARSHIP FUND, established in 2007 through the estate of Florence Bacon, benefits deserving students. - BECK-MEIER SCHOLARSHIP, established in 1983, is awarded to a pre-medical student. - HARRY ROBERT BEHRENS MUSIC SCHOLARSHIP FUND, established in 1970, provides scholarships for first-year students entering the Department of Music. - LEX BERSON SCHOLARSHIP is awarded each year, by the family, to a political science major. - THE BISHOP FAMILY SCHOLARSHIP, started by Gary R. and Marilyn H. Bishop, benefits a student majoring in business administration, accounting or economics. - THE HAROLD E. AND MARGARET M. BOEHM SCHOLARSHIP FUND is awarded to deserving and academically qualified sophomores or juniors of financial need. - THE ROBERT B. BOLENBAUGH MEMORIAL SCHOLARSHIP FUND, established in 1992, is awarded to academically qualified and deserving students of financial need. - THE LUKE AND DORIS BOWDLER SCHOLARSHIP FUND, established in 2002 by Luke, class of 1941, and Doris, class of 1942, long-time supporters of Heidelberg University, this scholarship will benefit a deserving student. - HERBERT L. BOWMAN SCHOLARSHIP FUND, established in 1988, is awarded to a student majoring in secondary education.
-Consideration is given to the students' scholarship, citizenship and moral standards. - THE GLEN R. BRENNEMAN FAMILY GRANT, established in 1988, is awarded to academically qualified and deserving students with preference granted to students from Wadsworth, Copley, Field, Green, Highland, Hudson, Norton, Orville and Revere High Schools in Ohio. - DR. MILTON F. BROWN MEMORIAL SCHOLARSHIP FUND was established in 1969 with the income given annually to a student majoring in the sciences, preferably a medical student. - THE ELSIE AND HARRY BRUNKER SCHOLARSHIP, established in 2008, is awarded to a deserving student majoring in religion or aspiring to become a minister. - J. ALFRED CASAD SCHOLARSHIP IN MUSIC, established in 2004, to honor the life and support of J. Alfred Casad, class of 1923, a long-time supporter of the University in Rochester, NY area.
+- DR. HENRY LYMAN ABBOTT MEMORIAL SCHOLARSHIP FUND is to be awarded to a junior or senior in pre-medical studies who has attained a 3.5 cumulative grade point average and who intends to enter medical school.
+The recipient must be an American citizen, of good character, deserving and recommended by a member of the pre-medical faculty. - THE MARY R. ADAIR MEMORIAL SCHOLARSHIP FUND, established in 1982, is awarded to academically qualified and deserving students. - MR. AND MRS. J. EARL ADAMS SCHOLARSHIP, established in 1982, is awarded to deserving students. - O. W. ANDERSON SCHOLARSHIP, established in 1980, aids worthy students majoring in business administration. - DIANE P. ARMSTRONG MEMORIAL SCHOLARSHIP IN EDUCATION, established in 2015, is awarded to a sophomore, junior or senior education major with 3.25 cumulative grade point average and in need of financial assistance. - ALICE C. ARNOLD SCHOLARSHIP FUND, established in 1988, is used to assist worthy and deserving students. - GEORGE AND JENNIE BACHMAN SCHOLARSHIP FUND, established in 1970, is used to help deserving students. - MARSHALL AND FLORENCE ('22) BACON SCHOLARSHIP FUND, established in 2007 through the estate of Florence Bacon, benefits deserving students. - BECK-MEIER SCHOLARSHIP, established in 1983, is awarded to a pre-medical student. - HARRY ROBERT BEHRENS MUSIC SCHOLARSHIP FUND, established in 1970, provides scholarships for first-year students entering the Department of Music. - LEX BERSON SCHOLARSHIP is awarded each year, by the family, to a political science major. - THE BISHOP FAMILY SCHOLARSHIP, started by Gary R. and Marilyn H. Bishop, benefits a student majoring in business administration, accounting or economics. - THE HAROLD E. AND MARGARET M. BOEHM SCHOLARSHIP FUND is awarded to deserving and academically qualified sophomores or juniors of financial need. - $THE\ ROBERT\ B.\ BOLENBAUGH\ MEMORIAL\ SCHOLARSHIP\ FUND, established\ in\ 1992, is\ awarded\ to\ academically\ qualified\ and\ deserving\ students\ of\ financial\ need.$ - THE LUKE AND DORIS BOWDLER SCHOLARSHIP FUND, established in 2002 by Luke, class of 1941, and Doris, class of 1942, long-time supporters of Heidelberg University, this scholarship will benefit a deserving student. - HERBERT L. BOWMAN SCHOLARSHIP FUND, established in 1988, is awarded to a student majoring in secondary education.
+Consideration is given to the students' scholarship, citizenship and moral standards. - DR. MILTON F. BROWN MEMORIAL SCHOLARSHIP FUND was established in 1969 with the income given annually to a student majoring in the sciences, preferably a medical student. - THE ELSIE AND HARRY BRUNKER SCHOLARSHIP, established in 2008, is awarded to a deserving student majoring in religion or aspiring to become a minister. - J. ALFRED CASAD SCHOLARSHIP IN MUSIC, established in 2004, to honor the life and support of J. Alfred Casad, class of 1923, a long-time supporter of the University in Rochester, NY area.
 The scholarship is to be awarded to a deserving student who is majoring in music.